Regular price €16.99

 Shortlisted for the Booker Prize, Percival Everett's The Trees is a powerful satire of revenge and racial justice in America.

 When the rural town of Money, Mississippi is beset by a series of brutal murders, a pair of detectives from the Mississippi Bureau of Investigation arrive.
-Only to be met with resistance from the local sheriff, his deputy, the coroner, and a mob of racist white townsfolk.
+They're greeted with resistance from the local sheriff, his deputy, the coroner, and a mob of racist white townsfolk.

 This, they expect.
 Less predictable, however, is the second corpse which appears at each crime scene: that of a man resembling Emmett Till, the young Black boy lynched in the same town sixty-five years earlier.